HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 dire (adj): frightening, sinister, ominous

+goon (n): a stupid person, a man hired to terrorize or eliminate opponents

 incisive <in-xai-sive> (adj): impressively direct and decisive (as in manner or presentation)

 amalgam (n): fusion, mixture, blend